mmeshref/batch-inference-poc/README.md

 1. User uploads a JSONL file.
 2. ApiGateway stores the file and metadata in PostgreSQL.
-3. User creates a batch referencing the uploaded file.
+3. User creates a batch referencing the uploaded file, optionally specifying a priority level (Normal=1, Medium=5, High=10+).
 4. SchedulerService detects the queued batch.
-5. Scheduler splits the file into per-line `RequestEntity` rows with `Status = Queued` and the selected GPU pool (spot/dedicated).
+5. Scheduler splits the file into per-line `RequestEntity` rows with `Status = Queued` and initial GPU pool assignment (defaults to spot, escalated to dedicated based on SLA timing).
 6. Requests stay persisted in Postgres until a worker dequeues them.
-7. GPU workers repeatedly fetch queued requests for their pool, atomically marking them `Running` via `FOR UPDATE SKIP LOCKED`.
+7. GPU workers repeatedly fetch queued requests for their pool, ordered by **batch priority (highest first)**, then by creation time (oldest first), atomically marking them `Running` via `FOR UPDATE SKIP LOCKED`.
 8. Successful requests transition to `Completed`; terminal failures move to `Failed`; spot interruptions are re-queued.
 9. Batches finalize once every request is either `Completed` or `Failed`.
 10. Portal/API expose batch and request details plus outputs.